laran/cassandra/doc/source/cql/types.rst

               : | VARCHAR
               : | VARINT

-The following table gives additional informations on the native data types, and on which kind of :ref:`constants
+The following table gives additional information on the native data types, and which kind of :ref:`constants
 <constants>` each type supports:

 =============== ===================== ==================================================================================